 It might seem a little counterintuitive to not market to everyone with a pulse and a wallet, but it’s actually the best way to get booked solid as a coach.

 Just imagine you’re looking for a wellness coach.
 Would you want someone who doesn’t really understand you, your specific issues, or your goals?
-Or would you prefer to work with someone who you immediately click with, intuitively understands you, and feels like your friend?
+Or would you prefer to work with someone who you immediately click with, intuitively understands you, and has gone on a similar path?

 By working with your ideal clients, you’ll also get rave reviews and referrals!

 Maybe you’d love to work with busy new moms who are frustrated by their low energy and excess weight.
-Or perhaps you’d really enjoy working with middle-aged dads who are worried about their digestion and their shrinking muscles.
-Find your people and you’ll find yourself booked solid.
+Or perhaps you’d really enjoy working with busy corporate people who need to lower their stress and create more balance.
+Find your people and you’ll find yourself with a coaching practice full of your ideal clients.

 3. Design your signature offer.